exonum/exonum-client/README.md

 ### newMessage

-Used to create describe custom data format.
+Used to describe custom data format to make it possible to serialize data of this format into array of 8-bit integers.

-Allowed to contain fields of built-in types (such as String, Hash, U64 etc.) and fields on `newMessage` type.
+Allowed to contain fields of built-in types (such as String, Hash, U64 etc.) and fields of `newType` type.

 This method is designed to represent messages.
 So method `newMessage` also contains header with fields that are specific for messages only.